mautic/mautic/.github/CONTRIBUTING.md

 #### Automated Tests

-All code contributions should include adequate and appropriate automated tests.
+All code contributions should include adequate and appropriate unit tests using [PHPUnit](https://phpunit.de/manual/5.7/en/index.html) and/or Symfony functional tests ([https://symfony.com/doc/2.8/testing.html](https://symfony.com/doc/2.8/testing.html)).
 Pull Requests without these tests will not be merged.

 #### Pull Request Description